goatcorp/dalamud-docs/docs/plugin-development/reverse-engineering.md

 ### Using Game Functions

-There are two major ways that a developer can use a function: creating a hook to intercept a function, or creating a delegate to use that function from their plugin.
+There are two major ways that a developer can use a function: [creating a hook] (interaction/expanding-game-events.md) to intercept a function, or [creating a delegate](interaction/calling-game-code.md) to use that function from their plugin.

 Developers will use hooks when they want to intercept, modify, cancel, or otherwise act upon a function call.
 For example, a plugin that wants to know when the user switches their status might hook an `UpdateStatus` function and take